bytedeco/javacv/README.txt

 ==Changes==
+===May 11, 2011===
+ * Removed `CvMat` object pooling in favor of more efficient `ThreadLocal` objects created by `CvMat.createThreadLocal()`
+ * Changed `Marker.getCenter()` back to the centroid, because it has better noise averaging properties and gives in practice more accurate results than the actual center
+ * Added hack to `OpenCVFrameGrabber.start()` to wait for `cvRetrieveFrame()` to return something else than `null` under Mac OS X
+ * FFmpeg now works properly on Windows and Android (issue #63) with newer binaries
+ * New `videoInputLib` wrapper and corresponding `VideoInputFrameGrabber` to capture using DirectShow, useful under Windows 7 where OpenCV and FFmpeg can fail to capture using Video for Windows (issue #58)
+ * `GeometricCalibrator` now reports the maximum errors in addition to the average (RMS) errors

 ===April 7, 2011===
  * Added a `format` property to `CameraDevice`, `FrameGrabber`, and `FrameRecorder`, mostly useful for `FFmpegFrameGrabber`, where interesting values include "dv1394", "mjpeg", "video4linux2", "vfwcap", and "x11grab"
  * `OpenCVFrameRecorder` now uses `CV_FOURCC_PROMPT` under Windows as default since `CV_FOURCC_DEFAULT` crashes (issue #49)